 Management's discussion and analysis of financial condition and results of operations is based upon our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of financial statements in conformity with GAAP requires the use of estimates and assumptions that could affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities and the reported amounts of revenue and expenses.
 Actual results could differ from these estimates.
 Management believes that the estimates and assumptions utilized in the preparation of the consolidated financial statements are prudent and reasonable.
-Actual results have been in line with Management's estimates and judgements used in applying each of the accounting policies described below.
+Actual results have been in line with Management's estimates and judgments used in applying each of the accounting policies described below, as modified periodically to reflect current market conditions.
 A summary of our significant accounting policies is presented in Note 2 to our consolidated financial statements, which appear in Part II, Item 8, "Financial Statements and Supplementary Data."
 The following is a summary of our accounting policies that are most effected by judgments, estimates and assumptions.